Question of the Day: Rank order these payment types from most to least popular with consumers: cash, debit card and credit card.

 - What is one major difference between debit cards and credit cards?

-Here's the ready-to-use slides for this Question of the Day for your classroom.
+Here are the ready-to-use slides for this Question of the Day for your classroom.

 ---------------------